 Ethics – from A to Z

-B is for the Barrett Values Centre that provides me with tools for measuring culture based on values.
+B is for the Barrett Values Centre that provides tools for measuring culture based on values.
+The tools, based on Barrett’s Seven Level Model (itself based on Maslow’s Hierarchy of Needs) can also be used for leadership development, values identification and much more.

 C is for Culture, that eats strategy for breakfast!
 Read about it in our new book, Ethical Business Practice and Regulation: A Behavioural and Values-based Approach to Compliance ann Enforcement.